-Key stage 1 teacher assessments should be finalised by schools in early July and submitted to the department by 30 July.
+Key stage 1 teacher assessments should be finalised by schools by the end of June and submitted to the department by 26 July.
 Key stage 2 tests take place in the third week of May and schools are required to submit key stage 2 teacher assessments to STA by the end of June.

-Provisional phonics and key stage 1 data, including breakdowns by characteristics are published in late September (27 September 2018): around 8 weeks after the deadline for submission of the data.
+Provisional phonics and key stage 1 data, including breakdowns by characteristics are published in late September: around 8 weeks after the deadline for submission of the data.

-Interim key stage 2 national data were published on Tuesday 10 July 2018, the same day that assessment results are released to schools.
+Interim key stage 2 national data are published in early July, the same day that assessment results are released to schools.
 This is 8 working days after the deadline for submission of teacher assessments.

-Provisional key stage 2 data are published in early September (04 September 2018) 10 weeks after the deadline for submission of teacher assessments.
+Provisional key stage 2 data are published in early September, 10 weeks after the deadline for submission of teacher assessments the data contains information about all pupil characteristics including disadvantage and phonics prior attainment.

-Revised key stage 2 data including school level data and breakdowns by characteristics are published on 13th December 2018: At this point, the data contains information about all pupil characteristics including disadvantage, outcomes of marking reviews and maladministration investigations.
+Revised key stage 2 data including school level data are published in mid-December: At this point, the data contains information about all pupil characteristics including disadvantage, outcomes of marking reviews and maladministration investigations.

-During the period between data becoming available to DfE and these publications, the data are quality assured, matched with other data and processed to produce the statistical publication outputs.
+During this period, the data are quality assured, matched with other data and processed to produce the statistical publication outputs.